coconath0/about-lol/README.md

 ## Features

+- **Dynamic Layout Switching**: Users can switch between three different layout styles using the navbar.
+The layouts are implemented through different CSS files (`layout1.css`, `layout2.css`, and `layout3.css`).
+Clicking on a layout link in the navbar dynamically changes the style of the page without reloading.

 - **Informative Header**: Displays the title and subtitle of the website, introducing users to the world of *League of Legends*.
 - **Navigation Bar**: Includes links to key sections of the Riot Games website, allowing users to explore further:
   - [Riot Games](https://www.riotgames.com/en)